What Is Truck Platooning?

 How Does Truck Platooning Work?

-The prototypes suggest that a human will drive the lead truck; however, the rest of the platoon may or may not have human drivers, depending on where automation technology stands in the next couple of years.
 Regardless, platoons would only work if the trucks following the lead truck could perform the same actions at stuttered time intervals.
-The lead truck would enter sequences of maneuvers into a computer, the computer would transmit the data to the second truck in real-time, and the second truck would perform the same action as the first truck.
-Therefore, the second truck would be “driving itself” through the commands sent by the first truck.
+The lead truck would need to enter sequences of maneuvers into a computer, the computer would then have to transmit the data to the second truck in real-time, and the second truck would have to perform the same action as the first truck.
+In this way, the second truck would be “driving itself” through the commands sent by the first truck.
 Researchers are calling it “adaptive cruise control” that utilizes automated lateral and longitudinal vehicle control.

 What Are the Benefits of Truck Platooning?